-Patients commented positively that staff were calm, respectful and caring.
-We saw that the receptionist treated patients with respect and were welcoming, helpful and friendly towards patients at the reception desk and over the telephone.
-Patients told us that receptionist was friendly, professional and kind.
-They said that the whole staff team made patients feel welcome when they visited the practice.
+Patients commented positively that staff were polite, helpful and caring.
+We saw that the receptionists treated patients with respect and were welcoming, helpful and friendly towards patients at the reception desk and over the telephone.
+Patients told us the staff team made patients feel welcome when they visited the practice.

 Nervous patients said staff listened, were compassionate and helped put them at ease.
-A number of people commented that the dental team were particularly good at making children feel comfortable when they visited the practice.

 Staff were aware of the importance of privacy and confidentiality.
-The layout of reception and waiting areas open plan in design and the receptionist and staff were mindful when speaking with patients at the reception desk and on the telephone.
+The layout of the reception and waiting areas was open plan in design.
+A frosted glass panel was used to afford some privacy to patients in the waiting area.
+We noted that the receptionists and staff were mindful of maintaining confidentiality when speaking with patients at the reception desk and on the telephone.
 Staff told us that if a patient asked for more privacy they would take them into another room.
 The computer screens at reception were not visible to patients and staff did not leave personal information where other patients might see it.

-There were information leaflets in the waiting area.
+There were information leaflets, a summary of patient's comments and an analysis of the most recent patient survey available in the waiting area.